wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-reporting-microsoft-365-security-services/includes/3-examine-atp-message-disposition-report.md

     :::image type="content" source="../media/atp-file-types-report-file-view-47c3624e.png" alt-text="screenshot of the file types report file view":::

+> [!NOTE]
-        When you hover over a particular day (data point), you can see the breakdown of types of malicious files that were detected by Safe Attachments and anti-malware protection in EOP.
+> When you hover over a particular day (data point), you can see the breakdown of types of malicious files that were detected by Safe Attachments and anti-malware protection in EOP.